hanschen/vim-ipython-cell/README.md

     eval $(tmux showenv -s DISPLAY)

-> Should I use `'marks'` or `'tags'` to define cells?
+> Should I use tags or marks to define cells?

 This depends on personal preference.
-I used to use `'tags'` because they are similar to MATLAB's `%%` code sections. `'tags'` are nice if you want the cells to be saved together with your files, and may be easier to start with.
-I switched to `'marks'` after discovering that I can show the marks in the left-most column.
-I find `'marks'` to be more flexible because you can add and change cells without changing the code, which is nice when your code is under version control.
+Tags are similar to `%%` in MATLAB and `# %%` in e.g. Jupyter Notebooks and Spyder.
+They become a part of your code and can also be shared with others, making them ideal if you want more persistent cells.
+Marks, on the other hand, are more transient and can be changed without triggering changes in your code, which can be nice if you change your cells often and your code is under version control.

 > How do I show the marks in the left-most column?